darts-ai/darts/deep_experience_planning.md

 ### Learning a Value Function Approximation from Experience

 In order to leverage its planning capabilities, a DEEP agent uses a value function for improving its action quality estimates.
 We now discuss how an approximation of the value function can be learned from observed transitions by using a temporal difference update rule for measuring the approximation error.
 When modeling the value function approximation with a neural network, we can use stochastic gradient descent to reduce the temporal difference error.
-Let $$V'​$$ be the current value function approximation of the agent.
-For given observed transitions $$(s, a, s', r)​$$, we can now define the following tuple as a regression target:
+Let $$V'$$ be the current value function approximation of the agent.
+For given observed transitions $$(s, a, s', r)$$, we can now define the following tuple as a regression target:

 $$(s, r + \gamma V'(s'))$$